Fyfe-c/Fyfe-c.github.io/README.md

 ![Theme Page](Gifs/themepage.gif)

-2. Configure the theme on your repository's settings. add the new file called "_config.yml" which include the theme commend line we just copied. e.g.
+2. Configure the theme on your repository's settings. add the new file called "_config.yml" in Visual Studio Code which include the theme commend line we just copied. e.g.
 ```
 remote_theme: pages-themes/hacker@v0.2.0
 plugins: